 Update: this project has done very well on pinterest and as such a ton of folks are putting it to good use!
 If you are worried about mold, please read through the comments in addition to this post.
-Mold is scary but is very possible in a project like this if the herbs are wet, the full bottles are exposed to air and a variety of other factors.
+Mold is scary but is very possible in a project like this if the herbs are wet, the full bottles are exposed to air as well as a variety of other factors.
 I recommend choosing a bottle with a solid seal (like this one), refrigeration and using the oil as soon as possible.
 A few other infusions you may enjoy: sweet kahlua, cranberry & lavender simple syrup (for holiday cocktails!), lavender & lemon sea salt, homemade vanilla extract. xo

 This weekend I finished my first batch of handmade Christmas presents.
 Warning friends and family – you may or may not be gifted one of the several projects that I’m planning to feature over the next two weeks.
 If you are, pinky swear you’ll act surprised.

 This first gift is inspired by our love of cooking.
 Kevin and I are the type that really dig those unusual (and sometimes a little crazy) gifts of thyme-infused syrup, lemon sea salt, curry pistachio paste, pickled potatoes… you know, the weird stuff that you can experiment with in the kitchen.
 This actually happens to be my favorite find of all time, I keep containers of it in our pantry and add it to almost every finished dish.
 Especially raw avocados.
 Mmmm.